manjeet-sharma/Face-reconition-using-python/README.md

 # Face-reconition-using-python
-face recognition and detect
+-This Programme detetcts and recognize face Automatically.

-this project is using open cv and some python library
+-This project is using open cv and few python libraries.
  # Requirements
- Basic Knowledge Of Machine Learning
+ - Basic Knowledge Of Machine Learning
- Advanced Level Of Python Programming
+ - Advanced Level Of Python Programming